EzioAman/PySQL/README.md

-# 🗄️ MySQL Database Viewer (Python GUI)
+# PySQL — MySQL Database Viewer (Python GUI)

+PySQL is a **Python-based graphical interface for interacting with a MySQL database**.
-A Python desktop application that connects to a **MySQL database** and allows users to **fetch, view, and execute SQL queries through a graphical interface**.
+It allows users to fetch and display data from database tables and execute custom SQL queries through an easy-to-use GUI.

-The application provides a simple interface to interact with database tables such as **Students, Staff, and Salary**, and supports executing **custom SQL queries dynamically**.
+The project demonstrates integration between **Python, MySQL, and a desktop GUI using Tkinter**.

 ---

 # 📌 Project Overview

-This project demonstrates how to connect a **Python application to a MySQL database** and interact with database tables using a **graphical user interface built with Tkinter**.
+This project connects a Python application to a MySQL database and displays query results in a **dynamic table interface**.

-The tool enables users to:
+Users can:

-* Retrieve records from specific tables
+* Retrieve records from predefined tables
 * Execute custom SQL queries
-* Display results dynamically in a table format
+* View results in a structured table format
-* Manage database data through a GUI instead of a terminal
+* Interact with a database without using the command line

 ---

 # ✨ Features

-✔ Connect to a **MySQL database**
+✔ Connects to a **MySQL database**
-✔ Fetch records from multiple tables
+✔ Fetch data from multiple tables
 ✔ Execute **custom SQL queries**
-✔ Display results dynamically in a **table view**
+✔ Display results in a **dynamic table view**
-✔ Scrollable and adjustable data table
+✔ Scrollable results table
-✔ User-friendly **GUI interface**
+✔ Simple GUI built with Tkinter

 ---